dart-lang/language/resources/type-system/upper-lower-bounds.md

 document
 [here](https://github.com/dart-lang/language/blob/master/resources/type-system/subtyping.md)

+## Syntactic conventions

+The predicates here are defined as algorithms and should be read from top to bottom.
+That is, a case in a predicate is considered to match only if none of the cases above it have matched.

+We assume that type variables have been alpha-varied as needed.

+We assume that type aliases have been expanded, and that all types are named (prefixed) canonically.

 ## Helper predicates

 The **TOP** predicate is true for any type which is in the equivalence class of